erasmus-without-paper/ewp-specs-api-imobility-tors/README.md

 Summary
 -------

-This document describes the **Transcripts of Records API**.
+This document describes the **Incoming Mobility Transcripts of Records API**.
 This API is implemented by the receiving institution.
 It allows the sending institution to retrieve Transcripts of Records issued by the receiving institution for a given set of mobility IDs.

 Security and permissions